 The Issuer has entered into a receivables purchase agreement with the Seller to purchase lease receivables and create a portfolio of auto lease receivables.
-As of the closing date, VCL 23 will acquire all rights and claims arising from the purchase of such receivables.
+As of the closing date, VCL 24 will acquire all rights and claims arising from the purchase of such receivables.
 The lease receivables were initially originated by the Seller and subsequently sold to VCL Master S.A., Compartment 1 ("VCL Master"), acting as an intermediate warehousing vehicle.
+The structure of the transaction is shown below (Figure 1).